klapo/turbpy/README.md

 # turbpy
 ## Offline land-surface turbulence schemes
 Package designed to allow simulation of surface turbulent fluxes outside of a land-model context.
+See the jupyter notebook [TF.turbpyDemonstration](./TF.turbpyDemonstration.ipynb) for an example of how the turbpy package can be used.
+The example plots are generated in this notebook.

 ![Example of the stability functions available in the turbpy package.](https://github.com/klapo/turbpy/blob/master/turbpy.idealized.jpg)

-a) Conductance for bulk aerodynamic methods

-b) $Q_h$ for aerodynamic methods

-c-d) Same as in a and b, but for the Monin-Obukhov based schemes.

-See the jupyter notebook [TF.turbpyDemonstration](./TF.turbpyDemonstration.ipynb) for an example of how the turbpy package can be used.
-The image above is generated in this notebook.

 ## Available conductance schemes